publisha/publisha.github.io/pages/htmlcssthebasics.md

 There are manny other units that can be used; some are specific for print (such as centimetres and point).
 Please read [the information here][02888701], for further details.

   [02888701]: http://www.w3schools.com/cssref/css_units.asp "w3 schools will inform you"

+[^1]: Web developers and designers often use a stylesheet to reset all of the standard styles to a neutral setting so they can, more efficiently, apply styles from a basic setting.
+In a _reset.css_ stylesheet, all of the margins are set to zero.